BerkeleyAutomation/dvrk-vismpc/README.md

 We're using davinci-arm machine (formerly named davinci0).

-We use a mix of the system Python 2.7 on there, and a Python 3.5 virtual env.
+We use a mix of the "system Python 2.7" on the da vinci machine, and a Python 3.5 virtual env.
 Unlike in the original smoothing paper (from fall 2019) the camera code has been updated to use Python 3.
-However, the neural network code (as before) still requires Python 3.

 To install, first clone this repository.
 Then make a new Python 3.5 virtualenv from a reference virtualenv on davinci0: